-For the purpose of wage and hour classification, California includes employers such as Restaurants and Hotels, in the “Public Housekeeping Industry.
-Other employers included in this category are catering services, motels, other employers that offer rental living quarters, hospitals, privates schools, maintenance services and, of course, the public housekeeping industry.
-My law firm offers services and support to California employers in these industries.
-As a California employer in this industry, here are some general, state-law requirements and protocols of which you must be aware:
+For the purpose of wage and hour classification, California includes employers such as restaurants and hotels, in the “public housekeeping industry.”
+Other employers included in this category are catering services, motels, other employers that offer rental living quarters, hospitals, privates schools, maintenance services and the public housekeeping industry.
+CE Smith Labor Law offers services and support to California employers in these industries.
+As a California employer in this industry, here are some general, state-law requirements and protocols of which you must be aware.

-3. Split-Shift, Premium Pay: When an employee works a split shift, (1) one hour’s pay at the minimum wage must be paid in addition to the minimum wage for that workday, except when the employee resides at the place of employment.
+2. Split-shift, premium pay: When an employee works a split shift, one hour’s pay at the minimum wage must be paid in addition to the minimum wage for that workday, except when the employee resides at the place of employment.

-4. Tips & Tip Pooling: Tipped income is the exclusive property of the tipped employee.
+3. Tips & tip pooling: Tipped income is the exclusive property of the tipped employee.
 Employers or their agents may not take tipped income nor credit tipped income against wages.
 California employers may not pay tipped employees a sub-minimum wage.
 In California, a reduction, directly or indirectly, of an employer’s minimum wage obligation by virtue of tips received by an employee is absolutely prohibited.
 However, subject to certain restrictions, employer-mandated tip pooling, for equitable distribution of tip income, is not prohibited.
 Requiring tipped employees to make a tip pool contribution of 5% to 15% of total tips received by an employee is reasonable and customary.
 One restriction on employer-mandated, tip pools is that “agents” of the employer, such as managers, leads, or anyone else who in any way supervises, directs or controls the acts of other employees, for any period of time, may not participate in the tip pool.
 Another restriction is that only employees who customarily receive tipped income by virtue of their position participate in the pool.
-An employer’s failure to abide by these restrictions has become fertile ground for class-action litigation.
-As simply one example, in April, 2008, Starbucks was ordered to repay California barristas $86.7 million plus interest because supervisors shared a portion of tips left in jars.
+An employer’s failure to abide by these restrictions has become fertile ground for class action litigation.
+As simply one example, in April 2008, Starbucks was ordered to repay California baristas $86.7 million, plus interest, because supervisors shared a portion of tips left in jars.

-6. Because of the risk of litigation arising from employer tip policies, I encourage you to contact my office to review your policies and procedures for tipped employees.
+5. Because of the risk of litigation arising from employer tip policies, you are encouraged to contact CE Smith Labor Law to review your policies and procedures for tipped employees.

-7. Cal.
-Overtime Pay Requirements: Unless a specified exemption applies, time worked in excess of (8) eight hours in one day or in excess of (40) forty hours in a week or for the first eight hours of work on the seventh day must paid at the rate of one and one-half (1.5) times the employee’s regular rate of pay.
-Any work in excess of (12) twelve hours in a single day or in excess of (8) hours on the seventh day must be compensated at the rate of two times (2.0) the employee’s regular, hourly rate of pay.
+6. California overtime pay requirements: Unless a specified exemption applies, time worked in excess of eight hours in one day or in excess of 40 hours in a week or for the first eight hours of work on the seventh day must be paid at the rate of one and one-half times the employee’s regular rate of pay.
+Any work in excess of 12 hours in a single day or in excess of eight hours on the seventh day must be compensated at the rate of two times the employee’s regular, hourly rate of pay.

-8. Other Exemptions to Overtime Pay Requirements: An employer who misclassifies an hourly-paid employee as a salaried employee may inadvertently commit numerous violations of State and Federal wage and hour laws.
+7. Other exemptions to overtime pay requirements: An employer who misclassifies an hourly paid employee as a salaried employee may inadvertently commit numerous violations of state and federal wage and hour laws.
 A legal review of such classifications is strongly recommended to avoid fines, penalties and other liability for misclassifications.